 Actuaries consistently appear at the top of the list when it comes to job satisfaction.
 Find out more about what this career path entails, and whether it may be a good fit for you at http://www.beanactuary.org/

-The BeAnActuary.org site above provides some general course work recommendations; UA courses that have been found useful include: MATH 122A/B or 125, 129, and 223 (the calculus sequence), MATH 464 and 466 (probability and statistics), and possibly MATH 368 (intro to math of investing).
+The BeAnActuary.org site above provides some general course work recommendations; UA courses that have been found useful include: MATH 122A/B or 125, 129, and 223 (the calculus sequence), MATH 464 and 466 (probability and statistics), and possibly MATH 368 (intro to math of investing), when available.
 The Math Department has a new course, MATH 462 (financial math) intended to prepare students for the FM exam; it is available in UAccess beginning spring 2018, and will typically be offered only in spring.

 ECON 200, 332, and 361 have also been reported to be useful.
 Note that ECON 200 can fulfill the University's Tier 2 Individuals & Societies General Education requirement.
 To enroll in ECON 332 or 361, students usually need to declare a major or minor in Economics.